 The field work project is a culminating activity and therefore should follow all necessary work to assure adequate content and methodology.
 It is required in some degree programs and may be optional in others.
 Students may elect to do either a 3-credit or a 6-credit field work project.
-Students who elect to do a field work project must complete a Permission to Enroll Form, which is available in the Graduate School Office, before registering for course number 585, Master's Field Work Project.
-The Permission to Enroll Form requires a preliminary field project title, a written proposal, and the signatures of the field work adviser/instructor, program director or department chair, and the Dean of the Graduate School.
+Students who elect to do a field work project must register for course number 585, Master's Field Work Project, and submit an approved written proposal with a cover sheet signed by the field work adviser/instructor, program director or department chair, and the Dean of the Graduate School.
 The 6-credit field work project is similar to a master's thesis in structure, complexity, depth of study, and rigor.

 The 3-credit field work project is a disciplined application of theories and techniques learned during the master's study and applied in a field work setting with clearly-defined learning objectives.
 It is graded Satisfactory (S) or Unsatisfactory (U).
 The grade is awarded by the field work adviser/instructor.
 (The Dean of the Graduate School will review the report and verify the approval of the Reading Committee.)

-The student is responsible for initiating either a 3-or 6-credit field work project proposal and for securing a field work adviser/instructor for the project.
-The field work adviser/instructor will secure two additional persons to serve as a Reading Committee to review the final project report.
-The adviser/instructor serves as chair of the Reading Committee.
-The basic procedure established for the master's thesis should be followed for the 6-credit field work project.
+The student is responsible for initiating either a 3- or 6-credit field work project proposal and for securing a field work adviser/instructor for the project, who will serve as the chair of the Reading Committee.
+The Adviser and the student, in consultation, will identify two additional persons to serve on the Reading Committee.

+The basic procedure established for the master's thesis should be followed for the 6credit field work project.
 The procedure for a well-structured independent study should be followed for the 3-credit field work project.